8.3.1. Global Commodities

 PJ

-The “energy” type includes the energy commodities, such as biomass, electricity, gasoline, and hydrogen, which are either extracted, transformed from one to another, or used in the energy system.
+The energy type includes energy commodities, such as biomass, electricity, gasoline, and hydrogen, which are either extracted, transformed from one to another, or used in the energy system.

-The “service” type includes commodities such as space heating or hot water which correspond to selected poples’ needs whose fulfillment requires energy uses.
+The service type includes commodities such as space heating or hot water which correspond to selected people’s needs, and whose fulfillment requires energy uses.

-The “material” type represent non-energy inputs for energy technologies, such as limestone or oxygen.
-The “environmental” type refers to non-energy commodities whichare used to quantify an impact on the environment, such as greenhouse gases or CO2.
+The environmental type refers to non-energy commodities whichare used to quantify an impact on the environment, such as greenhouse gases or CO2.
 They can be subjected to different types of environmental fees or taxes.